phaserjs/phaser/README.md

 For developing with Phaser you can use either a plain-vanilla JavaScript approach or [TypeScript](https://typescript.codeplex.com/) using the provided TypeScript definitions file.
 We made no assumptions about how you like to code your games, and were careful not to impose any form of class/inheritance/structure upon you.

-Phaser is 576 KB minified (including all 3 physics engines, 311KB without) and 128 KB gzipped (67KB without).
+Phaser is 576 KB minified (including all 3 physics engines, 311 KB without) and 128 KB gzipped (67 KB without physics libs).

 Learn By Example